jruizcabrejos/jruizcabrejos/content/post/playing-with-colors-20241222/index.md

 For example, [paintings by Turner and Monet can tell us a lot about trends in 19th century air pollution](https://www.pnas.org/doi/10.1073/pnas.2219118120).

-Cath Sleeman did an [amazing visualization](https://lab.sciencemuseum.org.uk/colour-shape-using-computer-vision-to-explore-the-science-museum-c4b4f1cbd72c) on how the colors used in every day objects has evolved over the past 2 centuries.
+Cath Sleeman did an [amazing visualization](https://web.archive.org/web/20260423003812/https://lab.sciencemuseum.org.uk/colour-shape-using-computer-vision-to-explore-the-science-museum-c4b4f1cbd72c?gi=0bd5eedb2bae){{< pagenote "At some point in 2026, the URL for this resource broke.
+The link is now a mirror from the Internet Archive.
+I hate it here." />}} on how the colors used in every day objects has evolved over the past 2 centuries.
 Spoilers: [Life is getting grey](https://www.thecollector.com/minimalism-color-grey/).

 It kind of looks like the grey-ish dark mud color you get when mixing too many colors.